harpak-lab/amplification_gxsex/README.md

 - ```-n``` or ```--name``` flag indicates a formated phenotype name, often used for a title of a plot; ex.
 Hip circumference

 ### Phenotype files
 Phenotype files are obtained from UK Biobank and renamed pheno_(phenotype code).txt.
-A list of phenotype codes and formatted names for labels are provided in pheno_names.txt
+A list of phenotype codes and formatted names for labels are provided in pheno_names.txt.
+A list of phenotype codes and UKBB data fields are provided in pheno_ids.txt

 ### Single snp analysis
 ##### Miami plots from GWAS summary statistics estimated in males and females only
-Download sex-specific summary statistics from [UTBox](https://utexas.box.com/s/ef25198jq6owpcq5j2wq6najovlq75b8) to the corresponding $GWAS_DIR/[phenotype code] folder.
+Download sex-specific summary statistics from [Zenodo (10.5281/zenodo.7222725)](https://doi.org/10.5281/zenodo.7222725) to the corresponding $GWAS_DIR/[phenotype code] folder.
 Create miami plot.
 Code Example: ```./manhattan.R -p arm_fatfree_mass_L -n "Arm fat-free mass (L)"```
 <br> <br/>